tylrk/Quiz-Project/README.md

 # Quiz Project

-I created this project as my first major React project.
-It is a quiz app that pulls questions and answers from an API and calculates the number of questions answered correctly.
+I created this quiz app as my first major React project.
+The key features are as follows:

+- Pulls questions and answers from the Open Trivia Database API
+- Calculates the number of questions answered correctly
+- Handles any number of questions (can be changed by accessing and updating the API url)
+- Dynamically styled radio buttons depending on user selection
+- Includes the ability to restart the quiz and play again

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts